omidemam/flood_risk_dynamics/README.md

 This repository contains the codebase for the research paper:

-**"Large-scale flood risk analysis of culvert infrastructure serving 3000 catchments in New York State"**
+**Large-scale flood risk analysis of culvert infrastructure serving 3000 catchments in New York State**

 ## Overview